Planning a visit to Rome’s Colosseum in 2026?

 What should I bring to the Colosseum?

-Bring your ticket, ID if required, water, sun protection, a small bag, and only the essentials.
-Large bags and luggage can create problems.
+Bring your ticket, matching ID if required, water, sun protection, comfortable shoes, and a small bag with only the essentials.
+Avoid arriving with luggage, large backpacks, glass bottles, selfie sticks, tripods, drones, or bulky items that can create problems at entry.

 See the packing checklist.